gnss-sdr/geniuss-place/_design-forces/02-availability.md

 In case of using differential GNSS techniques:

-* Availability and continuity of a minimum number of input datastreams.
+* Availability and continuity of a minimum number of input data streams.
 * Availability of corrections for precise positioning.
 * Corrections’ latency / generation time.
 * Convergence time to subdecimeter level.